Evolution of cephalopods: Fossils mistaken for cephalopods

 A number of fossils have historically been considered to represent components of the cephalopods' history, but been reinterpreted on the basis of additional material.

 Nectocaris

 Nectocaris pteryx was previously described from poorly preserved specimen and considered as an arthropod.
 In 2010, Martin Smith and Jean-Bernard described specimens of Nectocaris and they considered that animal as early form of cephalopod.
 Unlike other early cephalopods, it did not have a shell and appeared to possess jet propulsion in the manner of "derived" cephalopods, complicated the question of the order in which cephalopod features developed.
-Due to its morphology is strongly dissimilar to confirmed early cephalopods, and thus their affinities to cephalopods and even to molluscs more broadly are rejected by most authors.
+Due to the fact that its morphology is strongly dissimilar to confirmed early cephalopods, their affinities to cephalopods and even to molluscs more broadly are rejected by most authors.
 A 2025 study, definitively found nectocaridids to be relatives of modern chaetognaths (arrow worms).

 NFM F-2774

 This specimen from Early Cambrian was originally proposed as the earliest cephalopod shell.
 However, later study found that specimen is actually a chimera fossil.